 What is the Most Important Skill in Baseball?

 Depending on who you ask, any one of these skills could be considered the most important skill in baseball.
-So this really comes down to what coaches are looking for when they need a player on their team.
+The answer really comes down to what coaches are looking for when they need a player on their team.

 If the coach’s team already has a lot of great fielders and great players who hit for average, then a coach may be looking for a player who can hit for power.